Bobi Wine: 2021 presidential election

 Over 2000 people were incarcerated during the subsequent protests.

-Wine's bodyguard Francis Senteza was killed on 27 December 2020, after being run over by a truck belonging to the military police.
-He was attacked while helping to transport a journalist critically injured by tear gas during an earlier confrontation between the police and a group of Bobi Wine's supporters.
+Wine's bodyguard, Francis Senteza, was killed on 27 December 2020, after being run over by a truck belonging to the military police.
+He was attacked while helping to transport a journalist critically injured by tear gas during an earlier confrontation between the police and a group of Wine's supporters.
 Another journalist was also wounded in the incident.

-On 16 January the electoral commission announced that Museveni won reelection with 58,6% of the vote.
+On 16 January the electoral commission announced that Museveni won reelection with 58.6% of the vote.
 Wine refused to accept the results, claiming that the election was the most fraudulent in Uganda's history.

-Wine was placed on house arrest on 15 January, shortly after casting his vote for the presidential election.
-The military surrounded his home and did not let anyone in or out for several days, despite Wine claiming he has run out of food.
+Wine was placed under house arrest on 15 January, shortly after casting his vote for the presidential election.
+The military surrounded his home and did not let anyone in or out for several days, despite Wine claiming he had run out of food.
 The U.S. ambassador to Uganda, Natalie E. Brown was not allowed to visit or leave food for him as the military blocked the convoy.
 Wine was released on 26 January after the Ugandan High Court ordered security forces to end the house arrest.

 On 1 February, Wine challenged the 2021 elections in court, but later ordered his lawyers to withdraw the case citing bias from the judges, after photos were seen of the chief justice with President Museveni, who was the correspondent party to the lawsuit.

+Tear gas injury

+On 3 September 2024, Bobi Wine was injured after being shot in his left leg with a tear gas canister by police during an altercation in Bulindo, Kira in Wakiso District.

+2026 presidential election

+Bobi Wine seeks to unseat Yoweri Museveni for the second time through contesting in the 2026 presidential elections, he picked nomination forms from the electoral commission to allow him to contest in the race.
+However, his nomination hope diminished when the electoral commission indicated that he had not submitted enough required signatures.

+On 24 September 2025, Robert Kyagulanyi Sentamu was nominated as the National Unity Platform Presidency flagbearer by the Electoral Commission ahead of the 2026 general elections.